 Iapetus, like most of his brothers and sisters, is succeeded by much more famous and well-known children.
 In his case, these children are not Olympians but a younger generation of Titans.
 Interestingly enough, the children of Iapetus found themselves on opposite sides of the Titanomachy.
 Two sons, Prometheus and Epimetheus, seem to have fought for the Olympian gods while the other two, Atlas and Menoitios, fought against them.
 But all of them suffered the wrath of Zeus and were punished by him at one time or another.
 All four were the progeny of Iapetus and Clymene.

-For his trickery, it was ordered that Prometheus be chained to a rock and for an eagle to tear open his stomach and eat his internal organs everyday.
-Prometheus healed quickly, making this form of eternal torture a brutal punishment indeed.
+For his trickery, it was ordered that Prometheus be chained to a rock and for an eagle to tear open his stomach and eat his internal organs every day.
+Prometheus healed quickly, making this form of eternal torture a brutal punishment.
 It is not difficult for sympathetic poets to paint Prometheus as the aggrieved hero and Zeus the villain in this story, which is exactly what Aeschylus did.

 The brave and warlike son, Atlas, was supposedly the general of the Titan forces during their war against the Olympians.
 Once defeated, his punishment was different from that of his fathers and uncles.
 Atlas was given the duty of holding off the sky from the earth, a job that had been done by his father and three uncles before him.
 Even now, Atlas is most recognizable for this heavy burden that he had to bear all by himself.

 Epimetheus was believed to be the more dimwitted foil to the clever Prometheus.
-The husband of Pandora, of Pandora’s Box notoriety, he was tricked by Zeus into accepting a wife who was created to wreak vengeance against mankind.
+The husband of Pandora, known for Pandora’s Box, he was tricked by Zeus into accepting a wife who was created to wreak vengeance against mankind.
 Epimetheus and Pandora were the parents of Pyrrha who, along with her husband Deucalion, the son of Prometheus, helped re-establish the human race after the Great Flood, according to Greek myth.